dhagmann/deliberation-assets/projects/volvovsky_reputation/art_game_comp_5.md

 type: multipleChoice
 ---

-## Can the buyer see whether the agent took a cab home to get their phone?
+## Can the collector see whether the agent took a cab home to get their phone?

 ---